 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Middleton is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Middleton is a city of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Middleton who work in office and administrative support (13.93%), management occupations (11.86%), and sales jobs (8.78%).
+There are especially a lot of people living in Middleton who work in office and administrative support (16.71%), sales jobs (11.71%), and management occupations (9.77%).

-Because of many things, Middleton is a great place for families with children to consider.
-First of all, many other families with children live here, making Middleton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Middleton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Middleton is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Middleton’s overall crime rate is lower than average for the country.

-The per capita income in Middleton in 2010 was $20,422, which is upper middle income relative to Idaho, and lower middle income relative to the rest of the US.
-This equates to an annual income of $81,688 for a family of four.
+The per capita income in Middleton in 2010 was $20,366, which is middle income relative to Idaho, and lower middle income relative to the rest of the US.
+This equates to an annual income of $81,464 for a family of four.
 However, Middleton contains both very wealthy and poor people as well.

 Middleton is a somewhat ethnically-diverse city.
 The people who call Middleton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Middleton residents report their race to be White, followed by Native American.
-Important ancestries of people in Middleton include German, Irish, Scottish, and European.
+The greatest number of Middleton residents report their race to be White, followed by Asian.
+Middleton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 13.88% of the city’s residents.
+Important ancestries of people in Middleton include German, English, Irish, Scottish, and European.

 The most common language spoken in Middleton is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Italian.